 Trademarks are also important because they embody the qualities and characteristics of the products and services with which they are used.
 For example, when you think of RUFFLES potato chips, adjectives such as “salty” and “greasy” come to mind.
 If you like salty and greasy chips, then you would probably buy a bag.
 If you prefer your chips less salty and greasy, you may opt for PRINGLES potato chips instead.
 Of course, trademark owners want to create as many positive associations between their trademarks and their products/services as possible so that more people will be inclined to purchase their products/services rather than those offered by competitors.

 Finally, trademarks offer us an assurance of product quality and consistency.
 When you order a BIG MAC from McDonald’s, you expect it to look and taste the same every single time.
 If one day you order a BIG MAC and it looks or tastes different, you might question whether you are eating an actual BIG MAC, and you may choose not to order another BIG MAC in the future if it happened to give you a stomach ache.

 In sum, trademarks are the most valuable assets a business will ever own.
-Businesses of all sizes spend a considerable amount of time and resources creating, developing, and implementing their trademarks with the goal of building substantial brand recognition and goodwill among consumers like you and me, and they will often go through the trademark registration process in order to protect them.
+Businesses of all sizes spend a considerable amount of time and resources creating, developing, and implementing their trademarks with the goal of building substantial brand recognition and goodwill among consumers like you and me, and they will often go through the US trademark registration process in order to protect them.